How to Improve Memory Retention: Simple, Science-Backed Tips That Actually Work

 We all know exercise is good for us.
 But here’s a pro tip that directly ties into memory: exercise after you study.
 It turns out even a little physical activity can give your brain a massive boost in locking down new information.

 This is a perfect opportunity to build a smarter routine with a tool like Zemith.
 You can set a dedicated study session with the Focus OS, then schedule a quick, active break right after.
 On your break, you could go for a walk and use Zemith's mobile app to flip through some flashcards you made earlier.
 You're stacking active recall on top of the memory-enhancing effects of exercise—that’s a seriously powerful combo.
-We cover more smart study habits in our guide on how to study for exams effectively.
+We cover more smart study habits in our guide on .

 A Practical Workflow for Better Memory